Iris (mythology): Messenger of the gods

 Following her daughter Persephone's abduction by Hades, the goddess of agriculture Demeter withdrew to her temple in Eleusis and made the earth barren, causing a great famine that killed off mortals, and as a result sacrifices to the gods ceased.
 Zeus then sent Iris to Demeter, calling her to join the other gods and lift her curse; but as her daughter was not returned, Demeter was not persuaded.

 In one narrative, after Leto and her children pleaded with Zeus to release Prometheus from his torment, Zeus relented, and sent Iris to order Heracles to free the unfortunate Prometheus.

 After Ceyx drowned in a shipwreck, Hera made Iris convey her orders to Hypnos, the god of sleep.
 Iris flew and found him in his cave, and informed him that Hera wished for Ceyx's wife, Alcyone, to be informed of her loved one's death in her dreams.
 After delivering Hera's command, Iris left immediately, not standing to be near Hypnos for too long, for his powers took hold of her, and made her dizzy and sleepy.

 In Aristophanes's comedy The Birds, the titular birds build a city in the sky and plan to supplant the Olympian gods.
 Iris, as the messenger, goes to meet them, but she is ridiculed, insulted, and threatened with rape by their leader Pisetaerus, an elderly Athenian man.
 Iris appears confused that Pisetearus does not know who the gods are and that she is one of them.
 Pisetaerus then tells her that the birds are the gods now, the deities whom the humans must sacrifice to.
 After Pisetaerus threatens to rape her, Iris scolds him for his foul language and leaves, warning him that Zeus, whom she refers to as her father, will deal with him and make him pay.

 Iris also appears several times in Virgil's Aeneid, usually as an agent of Juno.
-In Book 4, Juno dispatches her to pluck a lock of hair from the head of Queen Dido, so that she may die and enter Hades.
+In Book 4, Juno dispatches her to pluck a lock of hair from the head of Queen Dido, so that she may die and enter the Underworld.
 In book 5, Iris, having taken on the form of a Trojan woman, stirs up the other Trojan mothers to set fire to four of Aeneas' ships in order to prevent them from leaving Sicily.

 According to the Roman poet Ovid, after Romulus was deified as the god Quirinus, his wife Hersilia pleaded with the gods to let her become immortal as well so that she could be with her husband once again.
 Juno heard her plea and sent Iris down to her.
 With a single finger, Iris touched Hersilia and transformed her into an immortal goddess.
 Hersilia flew to Olympus, where she became one of the Horae and was permitted to live with her husband forevermore.